awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/manifest/guide-automated.md

     * The **cluster name and region** where kubeflow will be deployed in `cluster.name` and `cluster.region` (e.g. `us-west-2`) respectively.

     * The **name of Cognito userpool** in `cognitoUserpool.name` (e.g. kubeflow-users).

+    * The **load balancer scheme** (e.g. `internet-facing` or `internal`).
+Default is set to `internet-facing`.
+Use `internal` as the load balancer scheme if you want the load balancer to be accessible only within your VPC.
+See [Load balancer scheme](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#load-balancer-scheme) in the AWS documentation for more details.

     The config file will look something like:
     ```yaml
     cognitoUserpool: